Princess Henrietta of England

 woman and Princess of England

 Died aged 26

-Henrietta of England (16 June 1644 O.S.
-[26 June 1644 N.S.]) – 30 June 1670) was the youngest daughter of King Charles I of England, Scotland and Ireland and Princess Henrietta Maria of France.
-Fleeing England with her mother and governess at the age of three, Henriette moved to the court of her first cousin, King Louis XIV of France, where she was known as Minette.
-She married her other cousin Philippe I, Duke of Orléans and became known Fils de France, but their relationship was marked by frequent tensions over common suitors Very clever, Henrietta was instrumental in negotiating the Secret Treaty of Dover against the Dutch Republic in June 1670, the same month as her unexpected death.
-Jacobite claims to the British throne following Henry Benedict Stuart's descend from her daughter Anne Marie, Queen of Sardinia.DbPedia
+Henrietta of England; born Henrietta Anne of England; 16 June 1644 O.S.
+[26 June 1644 N.S.] – 30 June 1670) was the youngest daughter of King Charles I of England and Queen Henrietta Maria of France.
+Fleeing England with her mother and governess at the age of three, Henrietta moved to the court of her first cousin, King Louis XIV of France, where she was known as Minette.
+She married her other cousin Philippe I, Duke of Orléans and became a fille de France, but their relationship was marked by frequent tensions over common suitors.
+Very clever, Henrietta was instrumental in negotiating the Secret Treaty of Dover against the Dutch Republic in June 1670, the same month as her unexpected death.
+Jacobite claimed the British throne following Henry Benedict Stuart's death descend from her daughter Anne Marie, Queen of Sardinia.DbPedia

 Commemorated on 1 plaque